-Run this curl in your terminal to test that you have Twilio set up correctly.
+Run this curl in your terminal to test that Twilio works.
 If it successfully executes then you can continue with this integration.
 If an error occurs, find the Twilio documentation to fix the error.

-This section will explain what should be added into the Webhook fields and give hints on how to determine this for other APIs.
+This section will explain what should be added into the webhook fields and give hints on how to determine this for other APIs.
 First navigate to the Webhook page under Developer Tools in your Talon.One account.
-You should go to Create Webhooks and enter a title for your new Webhook.
+Open Create Webhooks and enter a title for your new webhook.

 https://api.twilio.com/2010-04-01/Accounts/account_SID/Messages.json with your Account SID.
 You can see this in the first line of the request to the Twilio API above.

 The next part has a couple steps.
-You want to add an HTTP authentication header, but first you need to encode your Twilio Authorization Token.
+You want to add an HTTP authentication header, but first encode your Twilio Authorization Token.
 Run this command in your terminal:

 echo api:auth_token | base64

 This will return a base64 encoding which you can enter as a Header like this:

 Authorization: Basic encoded_auth_token

 Content-Type: application/x-www-form-urlencoded; you can see this in the lines for the parameters in the Twilio curl starting with